weirongxu/ngrok-scripts/readme.md

 ## Using existing `rootCA.key` and `server.key`

-copy `rootCA.key` `server.key` to tls directory and executing above commands
+copy `rootCA.key` `server.key` to cache/tls directory and executing above commands